arshalsoren/cryptonewsbot3/README.md

 # Twitter Bot deployed on Heroku

 ### What it does?
-- Likes and retweets certain hashtags.
+- Likes and retweets certain hashtags related to cryptocurrency world.
 - Mention [@me](https://twitter.com/CryptoNewsBot3) with famous cryptocurrency related hashtags and I will like, comment and retweet on it.
 - Follow me and I will follow you back.